 - You can merge multiple parts into single or fewer components to improve reliability and reduce inventory.

 - It is a complementary tool that can be integrated into current manufacturing processes to reduce steps, time to market and cost.

 - You can create fully bespoke or customized components to improve performance.

 - Light weight – only build material where it is needed, reducing waste.

 - Reduced tooling costs – parts can be manufactured directly without the need for tooling.

 - Rapid design iterations right up to manufacture.

-Why would you consider replacing metal by thermoplastics?
+Why would you consider replacing metal additive manufacturing by 3D printing thermoplastics?

 1. Enhanced performance